“When we meditate we actually enter into a deeper part of our being. At that moment we are able to bring forward our inner treasures.”

 Why do we meditate?
-We meditate because this world of ours has not been able to fulfil us.
-The so-called peace that we feel in our day-to-day life is five minutes of peace after ten hours of anxiety, worry and frustration.
+We meditate because this world of ours has not been able to fulfill us.
+The so-called peace that we feel in our day-to-day life is five minutes of peace after ten hours of anxiety, worry, and frustration.
 We are constantly at the mercy of the negative forces that are all around us: jealousy, fear, doubt, worry, anxiety and despair.
 These forces are like monkeys.
 When they get tired of biting us and take rest for a few minutes, then we say that we are enjoying peace.
 But this is not real peace at all, and the next moment they will attack us again.

 If we feel that we are satisfied with what we have and what we are, then there is no need for us to enter into the field of meditation.
-The reason we enter into meditation is because we have an inner hunger.
+The reason we enter into meditation is that we have an inner hunger.
 We feel that within us there is something luminous, something vast, something divine.
 We feel that we need this thing very badly; only right now we do not have access to it.
-Our inner hunger comes from our spiritual need.
+Our inner hunger comes from our spiritual needs.

 “Our path is basically the path of the heart and not of the mind.
 That doesn’t mean we criticise the mind, far from it.
 We simply feel that the path of the heart will lead us to our goal faster…”